Zeddicus-Zul/zeddicus-zul.github.io/README.md

 # This is my first extracurricular coding project
-## I'm learning how to write on Github
+## I'm learning how to use typeScript and Git
 **This is fun**